 “Therefore, when we could no longer endure it, we thought it good to be left in Athens alone, and sent Timothy, our brother and minister of God, and our fellow laborer in the gospel of Christ, to establish you and encourage you concerning your faith, that no one should be shaken by these afflictions; for you yourselves know that we are appointed to this” (1 Thessalonians 3:1-3).

-One of the works of God is to confirm the hearts of the saints,
+One of the works of God is to confirm or establish the hearts of the saints,

 “Night and day praying exceedingly that we may see your face and perfect what is lacking in your faith?
 Now may our God and Father Himself, and our Lord Jesus Christ, direct our way to you.
 And may the Lord make you increase and abound in love to one another and to all, just as we do to you, so that He may establish your hearts blameless in holiness before our God and Father at the coming of our Lord Jesus Christ with all His saints” (1 Thessalonians 3:10-13).